 Effective Strategies that Accountants Can Use Starting Today to Help Clients Avoid Additional Taxation as a Result of New Tax Laws in 2015

-Two major forces that will have a dramatic impact on tax rates in 2015 are the Affordable Healthcare Act and the looming expiration of the capital gains tax cuts.
 Many accountants are advising their clients to take steps now to reduce their tax bills by sheltering investment income and other sources of income.
 Well-to-do investors feel the most significant effects and will face the dual impact of Affordable Care Act and possible capital gains tax hike.
-The Affordable Care Act will impose a 3.8 percent tax on investment income and a 0.9 percent increase in payroll taxes for those who earn more than $200,000 per year or $250,000 per household.
+The Affordable Care Act will impose a 3.8 percent tax on investment income and a 0.9 increase in payroll taxes for those who earn more than $200,000 per year or $250,000 per household.
 If Congress doesn’t extend the capital gains tax breaks, those same investors will see a jump in the top rate of capital gains from 15 percent to 25 percent.
-The rate on dividends will potentially triple to 43.4 percent.
-Thus, an effective strategy for reducing additional taxation is key.
+The top rate on dividends will potentially triple to 43.4 percent.

 One of the simplest solutions is to create a trust.
 Many clients set up trusts as part of a multigenerational planning strategy, which involves using special types of trusts that are exempt from inheritance taxes and are often used to reduce estate taxes in wealthy families.
 In addition to shielding income from taxes, trusts can also prevent recipients from imprudent expenditures and from legal action such as divorce, creditor claims, and lawsuits.